 Area Status: Open

 The Redbird Crest Trail is developed for off-highway vehicle riders, hikers, horseback riders and mountain bikers to enjoy year round.
-The trail makes a loop that begins and ends near the Redbird Ranger District office.
+The trail makes a loop that begins and ends near the Redbird District office.
 Two inner loops and a connector trail to a private off-highway vehicle campground add to the recreational experience.

 The trail has three developed trailheads with vehicle parking.
 Signs at each trailhead indicate the type of use permitted along each section of trail.

 Motorized users must stay on trail sections that are designated for their vehicle type: